vmware-archive/riff-knative-demo/README.md

 Before jumping into the code, you may want to introduce the basic concepts of Knative (build, eventing, serving), and talk about how Riff is built on this foundation.
 See the demo recording for an example of this talk track.

+>If you are working in your own cluster, you can follow these instructions to [install Weave Scope](https://www.weave.works/docs/scope/latest/installing/#k8s)

 <h3>Container Registry and Setup References</h3>
 ```bash
 export DOCKER_ID=<your_docker_id>